NotThorny/MobWave/README.md

 # MobWave Basics

 This is a simple plugin to easily generate "waves" of random enemies to fight.
 This pulls from a *nearly* complete list of monsters.
-Too many bosses were spawning so I removed a bunch.
+All previously removed bosses were re-added with the implementation of boss waves.

 There will probably be issues if you don't use the commands as intended so follow the usage.